DistopicMind/ServerlessImgAutotag/README.md

 # Autotagging and query by tag
 Image processing is handled asynchronously when image is uploaded in AWS S3 bucket:

-S3  bucket on 'PutItem' event publishes a message with SNS and lambda function AnalyzeImage (analyzeImg.ts) handle it.
+* S3  bucket on 'PutItem' event publishes a message with SNS and lambda function AnalyzeImage (analyzeImg.ts) handle it.
-AnalyzeImage calls AWS Rekognition detectLabel method and store results (part of it) as tags array in ImgItem.
+* AnalyzeImage calls AWS Rekognition detectLabel method and store results (part of it) as tags array in ImgItem.
-AnalyzeImage finally publishes the just update ImgItem with SNS and lambda function CreateTags (createTags.ts) handle it.
+* AnalyzeImage finally publishes the just update ImgItem with SNS and lambda function CreateTags (createTags.ts) handle it.
-CreateTags will create a new record (ImgTagItem) for every tag founded in imgItem.tags .
+* CreateTags will create a new record (ImgTagItem) for every tag founded in imgItem.tags .

-All ImgTagItem records will be updated on image update or deleted on image deletion .
+* All ImgTagItem records will be updated on image update or deleted on image deletion .
-The number of tags returned is a static variable in serverless.yml: REKOGNITION_MAX_LABELS .
+* The number of tags returned is a static variable in serverless.yml: REKOGNITION_MAX_LABELS .

 # Backend
-AWS S3 is used to store files
+* AWS S3 is used to store files
-AWS DynamoDb as database
+* AWS DynamoDb is used as database
-AWS Rekognition is used to detect tags
+* AWS Rekognition is used to detect tags
-AWS Lambda + Api gateway as endpoint
+* AWS Lambda + Api gateway as endpoint
-SNS Topics, Request validators , Policies etc ... are all declared in serverless.yml
+* SNS Topics, Request validators , Policies ... and all needed AWS recources are all declared in serverless.yml

 # Lambda Functions implemented